bomonike/azure-chatgbt/README.md

    PROTIP: Our team uses the <tt>bomonike</tt> GitHub organization, which is why that name is part of the URL.
 That folder is at the root so we have a separate account ssh and gpg for it.

-1. Create an internet browser window to this repo:
+1. Open an internet browser window to this URL:

    <pre><strong>open https://github.com/bomonike/azure-chatgbt.git</strong></pre>